one2nc/terraform-ssm/readme.md

 ### Connecting to EC2
 To connect to the EC2 instance:

-1. Install the Session Manager plugin:
+1. Install the Session Manager plugin
-   - Installation guide for different operating systems

 2. Start a session using AWS CLI:
     ```bash
     aws ssm start-session --target i-xxxxxxxxxxxxxxxxx